-Somalia faces troubled national election as time runs out
+Time running out on Somalia’s troubled vote as citizens express frustration

 Instead, “it is always the ‘sixth clan’ (the international community) that intervenes” in such crises and a road map is usually agreed upon, added political analyst Liban Abdullahi.

-The U.N. special representative, however, has stressed that any resolution must come from Somali leaders, whom he urged to “be imaginative.”
+The U.N. special representative, however, said any resolution must come from Somali leaders, whom he urged to “be imaginative.”
 He would not say how the international community might respond to a vote that goes ahead without all states involved.

 Cara Anna in Nairobi, Kenya contributed.